Treatment of a Ewing tumor (Ewing sarcoma) is based mainly on where it is in the body and how far it has spread when it's first found.

 Once the Ewing tumor has been diagnosed and staged, the first treatment is chemotherapy.
 It's called neoadjuvant chemotherapy because it's given before any surgery or radiation therapy.
 In the United States, patients are given a chemo regimen known as VDC/IE (or VAC/IE), which is a combination of vincristine, doxorubicin (Adriamycin), and cyclophosphamide, alternated with ifosfamide and etoposide, although other combinations of the same drugs are also effective.

-After at least 12 weeks of chemotherapy, imaging tests such as CT, MRI, PET, or bone scans are done to see if the tumor is shrinking (or at least isn't growing) and if it can be surgically removed.
+After at least 9 weeks of chemo, imaging tests such as CT, MRI, PET, or bone scans are done to see if the tumor is shrinking (or at least isn't growing) and if it can be surgically removed.
 If so, surgery is done at this point.
 The surgery specimen is then sent to a lab to be looked at by a doctor called a pathologist.

 If the Ewing tumor continues to grow despite the initial chemotherapy, a second type of chemotherapy (using different drugs) may be tried.
 Surgery or radiation therapy may also be tried to help keep the tumor under control.
 This may be followed by more chemotherapy.

 Doctors at several cancer centers are now studying giving very intensive chemotherapy followed by a stem cell transplant to try to improve the outcome for these patients.

 Because these tumors can be hard to treat, clinical trials of newer treatments may be a good option in many cases.